King Arthur: The Role-Playing Wargame: Plot

 The plot in King Arthur draws mainly on Arthurian legend, adding and intermixing foreign elements into it.
 The player takes the role of King Arthur himself, and commands his knights and armies to expand his kingdom.
 It is explained that Uther Pendragon, Arthur's father, failed to draw the sword Excalibur from the stone.
 Arthur, years later, pulls the sword from the stone, unleashing ancient forces upon Britannia.

 History

 Bug fixing patches versioned 1.02, 1.03 and 1.04 were released after publication.

+Development

+Concept and design

+Development of King Arthur: The Role-Playing Wargame began in 2005 following the founding of the Budapest-based Hungarian studio NeocoreGames.
+Conceived as the studio's flagship project, the game was designed to combine turn-based grand strategy, real-time tactical combat, and narrative role-playing mechanics.
+To test its custom technology and campaign structure prior to completing King Arthur, the team developed and released a smaller-scale strategy game, Crusaders: Thy Kingdom Come, in 2008.

+Lead writer Viktor Juhász and the narrative team adapted traditional Arthurian legends while incorporating elements of Celtic and Anglo-Saxon mythology.
+The design team implemented a two-axis morality system—measuring player choices between Christianity and the Old Faith on one axis, and Rightful or Tyrant rule on the other—which influenced narrative progression, available unit types, and hero abilities.
+Non-combat encounters and text-based quests were structured after interactive gamebooks.

+Technical development

+The game was built on NeocoreGames' proprietary 3D game engine, Coretech, integrated with Nvidia PhysX for physics processing.
+The engine was built to render real-time battles featuring thousands of unit models simultaneously on dynamic 3D terrain, incorporating line-of-sight mechanics and dynamic atmospheric weather effects.
+The game's original soundtrack was composed by Gergely Buttinger.

+Release and post-launch

+NeocoreGames formally announced the game in November 2008.
+It was released for Microsoft Windows on November 24, 2009, published by Paradox Interactive in North America, Ubisoft in Europe, and E-Frontier in Japan.
+The title was among the early third-party games to utilize Valve's Steamworks integration for digital distribution.

+Following release, NeocoreGames supported the title with several patches to address gameplay balance.
+Patch 1.02 added a lower difficulty setting and reduced the power of ranged archer units, which early reviewers had identified as unbalanced.
+Between 2010 and 2011, NeocoreGames released four downloadable content (DLC) packs—Knights and Vassals, Legendary Artifacts, The Saxons, and The Druids—followed by a standalone expansion, King Arthur: Fallen Champions.

 Downloadable content

 Neocore released two downloadable content items: Knights and Vassals (adding further units and heroes), and Legendary Artifacts (adding additional weapons, relics and other items) on January 19, 2010.

 Expansions were released: in July 2010 King Arthur: The Saxons added an additional campaign set after the Arthurian period, during the Saxon era of Britain; the expansion had a sandbox game style.
 Another expansion, released January 2011 - King Arthur: The Druids, set in Wales, also used a 'sandbox' type game format.